Southampton City Police: Formation

-In 1835 parliament passed the Municipal Corporation Act which along with broader reorganizations of local government required that the town set up a Watch committee which would recruit a sufficient number of fit men to police the town.
+In 1835 parliament passed the Municipal Corporation Act， which along with broader reorganizations of local government required that the town set up a Watch committee which would recruit a sufficient number of fit men to police the town.
 The committee decided that a force of 22 constables 2 sergeants and 1 Inspector.
 The positions of First Sergeant and Second Sergeant were given to the previous heads of the watch while the position of Inspector was given to John Thomas Enright who had been recruited from the metropolitan police.
 The members of the existing watch were offered positions as constables with 8 of them declining or leaving prior to the swearing in of the new force.

 Early years

-In the first year turnover was high with 14 mean leaving the force largely due to resignations.
-After this first year turnover fell averaging 28% up to 1840.
+In the first year, turnover was high with 14 mean leaving the force largely due to resignations.
+After this first year, turnover fell, averaging 28% up to 1840.

-A series of robberies in 1851 resulted in the town requesting advice from the Metropolitan police.
-As a result of this advice the Southampton force to stopped switching constables beats every few days and instead leave them on the same beat for a matter of months.
+A series of robberies in 1851 led the town to request advice from the Metropolitan police.Following this advice, the Southampton force ceased rotating constables between beats every few days and instead assigned them to the same beat for periods of several months.

-By August 1857 the police had a force of 30 constables and 7 sergeants.
-21 of these constables and 5 of the sergeants covered the night shift while the remainder covered the day shift.
+By August 1857, the police had a force of 30 constables and 7 sergeants.
+21 of these constables and 5 of the sergeants covered the night shift, while the remainder covered the day shift.

 20th century

-Southampton appointed its first woman police officer in June 1915.
-In 1919 the number of policewomen on the Southampton force reached six.
-After the war Southampton reduced the number of policewomen it employed to around two a pattern that continued until the Second World War.
+In June 1915, Southampton appointed its first woman police officer.
+In 1919, the number of policewomen on the Southampton force reached six.
+After the war, Southampton reduced the number of policewomen it employed to around two, a pattern that continued until the Second World War.
 None of the women were formally attested.
-Policewomen numbers again increased with the Second World War and the first regular policewomen were attested in 1942.
+Policewomen numbers again increased with the Second World War, and the first regular policewomen were attested in 1942.